documentationjs/documentation/docs/FAQ.md

 those source files will be documented too.

 You can customize this behavior by specifying the `--shallow` command-line option.
-With `--shallow` specified, dependendencies aren't followed: documentation.js processes only those files you explicitly name.
+With `--shallow` specified, dependencies aren't followed: documentation.js processes only those files you explicitly name.

 If you're using ES modules, you enable the option `--document-exported` to automatically